LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 If you are providing service or sales where a quicker resolution can be found by seeing the consumer's environment, a quick video call can be conducted.

 {: .notice}

-T_his is permission-based and depends on your contact center and services offered.
+This is permission-based and depends on your contact center and services offered.
 If you are using video, ensure you have the proper equipment and grooming._

 ![](/img/managemess10.png)